mdriscollic/docs/content/en/docs/Access/Check out/checkout.md

 * Open requests: The number of open requests the patron has.
 If the logged-in user has the appropriate permissions, this displays as a link.
 * Patron blocks: If the patron has any blocks, they are shown here.

+Note: If the patron is acting as a proxy, then the sponsor's patron details are displayed first.

 ### Accessing the patron's data